ucsd-ccbb/network_bio_toolkit/README.md

 module: PrepGsea

 description:
 The gene set enrichment analysis workflow provides an interactive interface to the gseapy tools, consistent with the format used in our other tools.

+workflow:

-The user provides an expression file, an experiment metadata file, and selects the desired comparison for GSEA from provided interactive widgets.
-The resulting enriched pathways and GSEA figures are saved in a specified output folder.
-We also provide tools to load pre-computed results, and to plot the enriched pathways in barcharts and heatmaps for inspection of individually up or down regulated genes.
+- The user provides an expression file and an experiment metadata file
+- The user selects the desired comparison for GSEA from provided interactive widgets.
+- The resulting enriched pathways and GSEA figures are saved in a specified output folder (we also provide tools to load pre-computed results)
+- The user may plot the enriched pathways in barcharts and heatmaps for inspection of individually up or down regulated genes.

 ## Example Notebooks